projectsesame/sesame/design/custom-request-timeout.md

 The naming conventions of the proposed YAML fields are inspired from [HTTP Timeouts](https://tools.ietf.org/id/draft-thomson-hybi-http-timeout-00.html#rfc.section.4).

-These proposed YAML resources are defined with being generic as motivation so that any ingress controller can use these fields of IngressRoute and setup the ingress, not just limited to contour-envoy only.
+These proposed YAML resources are defined with being generic as motivation so that any ingress controller can use these fields of IngressRoute and setup the ingress, not just limited to Sesame-envoy only.

 # Detailed Design